gauravsitlani/auto_ceph/README.md

 # auto_ceph
-Set of scripts to minimize admin intervention for Ceph installation
+Set of scripts to minimize admin intervention for Ceph installation.
+Passwordless ssh is a pre-requisite for running this script.
 ## Instructions
 Clone the repo and run the script using `python frame.py` The menu will be displayed, before running the deployment, steps 1 and 2 are compulsory which will configure firewall and subscription.
 Currently the script needs to be run on all host nodes for step 1 & 2 which can be further automated.